rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 introduce a new one.

-- **Bike-shedding:** As with previous points in this list, promoting keywords based on usage data largely avoids the bike-shedding discussions that happen when adjusting the list of categories.
+- **Bike-shedding:** As with previous points in this list, promoting keywords based on usage data means that any bike-shedding discussions on what keywords to use have already happened by users, and the crates.io team only has to partake in the logistics of adding information about existing keywords.

 # Flat vs. Nested

 **Flat** means that there is no hierarchy of terms.
-A krate related to doing HTTP requests could for example use the keywords `web`, `http`, and `http-client`.
+A crate related to doing HTTP requests could for example use the keywords `web`, `http`, and `http-client`.

 **Nested** means that there is a hierarchy of terms.
-The same krate could be tagged with `web/http-client`, where `web` is the parent category and `http-client` the child.
+The same crate could be tagged with `web/http-client`, where `web` is the parent category and `http-client` the child.